scitran/client/Home.md

 ### Related information

-This client relies on the [Flywheel SDK](Flywheel-SDK) a platform independent set of functions that are written in [Golang](https://golang.org/).
+This client relies on the [Flywheel SDK](Flywheel-SDK) a platform independent set of functions.
 This client calls the Flywheel SDK functions from Matlab.
 The same Flywheel SDK is used by [**a scitran python client**](https://github.com/scitran/python-client) and a **scitran** 'R' client.

 ### Acknowledgement

 The Wandell lab gratefully acknowledge the [Simons Foundation](https://www.simonsfoundation.org/) and particularly the [Simons Foundation Autism Research Initiative](https://sfari.org/) for their support of the [Project on Scientific Transparency](http://post.stanford.edu).
-The code in this repository and the api functionality are being developed by Michael Perry and Brian Wandell.
+The code in this repository and the api functionality are being developed by Justin Ehlert, Michael Perry, Gari Lerma, Zhenyi Liu, and Brian Wandell.
 We thank Renzo Frigato, Nathaniel Kofalt, Megan Henning, and Jen Reiter for their contributions.